 Depending on the size of your family, using a dishwasher instead of washing by hand could save you up to 230 hours per year.
 And by buying a new, eco-friendly, smaller than average model you could end up saving energy and water.
 Assuming you only use it once or twice a day, of course.

 There is no "one way" to live in a tiny home and many tiny house owners won't need a dishwasher.
-But if your ideal tiny house kitchen has a dishwasher then you should get a dishwasher!
+But if your ideal tiny house kitchen has a dishwasher then you should get a dishwasher or even consider a countertop dishwasher!

 Curating the space in your tiny home can be frustrating as you need to consider your space, your budget, and your lifestyle needs.
 There are also so many options out there and it's easy to get lost down the rabbit hole of choices to make.